vadancorneliu/DjangoDocker01Draft/README.md

 docker-cmd.bat
 ```

+## Usage

-5. Once the container is up and running, you can access the Django server locally at [http://localhost:8000](http://localhost:8000).
+- Once the container is up and running, you can access the Django server locally at [http://localhost:8000](http://localhost:8000).

-6. You can then modify the Django script using Visual Studio Code on your local machine.
+- You can then modify the Django script using Visual Studio Code on your local machine.

 ## Files